 Exception 1 to Rule 15.1a makes clear that, before replacing a ball, the player must not remove a loose impediment that, if moved when the ball is at rest, is likely to cause the ball to move.
 But there are situations where a loose impediment may move either when the ball is being lifted or before it is replaced, and the player is not required to put the loose impediment back before or after replacing the ball.For example:

-A player marks and lifts his or her ball in the general area after being requested to do so as it interferes with another player's play.
+A player marks and lifts their ball in the general area after being requested to do so as it interferes with another player's play.
 As a result of lifting the ball, a loose twig lying against the ball is moved.
 The player is not required to put the twig back when the ball is replaced.

-A player marks and lifts his or her ball in a bunker to see if it is cut.
+A player marks and lifts their ball in a bunker to see if it is cut.
 While the ball is lifted, a leaf that had been just behind the ball-marker is moved away by the wind.
 The player is not required to put the leaf back when the ball is replaced.

 Altered Lie Might Be “Nearest Spot with Lie Most Similar”

-If a player's lie is altered when his or her ball is lifted or moved and must be replaced, the altered lie might be the nearest spot with a lie most similar to the player's original lie, and the player may be required to play the ball from the altered lie.For example, a player's ball comes to rest in a divot hole in the fairway.
-Thinking it is his or her ball, another player plays the ball, making the divot hole a little deeper.
+If a player's lie is altered when their ball is lifted or moved and must be replaced, the altered lie might be the nearest spot with a lie most similar to the player's original lie, and the player may be required to play the ball from the altered lie.For example, a player's ball comes to rest in a divot hole in the fairway.
+Thinking it is their ball, another player plays the ball, making the divot hole a little deeper.
 If there is no other similar divot hole within one club-length, the nearest spot with the lie most similar to the original lie would be a spot in the deepened divot hole.

 Player Must Take Penalty Relief When Spot Where Ball Will Remain at Rest Is Nearer Hole

 When following Rule 14.2e, there is a possibility that the only spot in the same area of the course where the ball will stay at rest when placed is nearer the hole.
-In such circumstances, the player must take penalty relief under an allowed Rule.The player is not allowed to push the ball into the ground to ensure it stays on a spot (see 8.2b/1).For example, a player's ball comes to rest on the downslope of a bunker against a rake and, in removing the rake, the ball moves.
+In such circumstances, the player must take penalty relief under an allowed Rule.The player is not allowed to push the ball into the ground to ensure it stays on a spot (see Clarification 14.2c/3).For example, a player's ball comes to rest on the downslope of a bunker against a rake and, in removing the rake, the ball moves.
 The player attempts to replace the ball as required, but it does not stay.
-He or she then follows the procedure of Rule 14.2e with no success and finds that there are no other spots to try in that bunker that are not nearer the hole.In this case, the player must take unplayable ball relief either by using stroke and distance for one penalty stroke (Rule 19.2a) or back-on-the-line relief outside the bunker for two penalty strokes (Rule 19.3b).
+They then follow the procedure of Rule 14.2e with no success and find that there are no other spots to try in that bunker that are not nearer the hole.In this case, the player must take unplayable ball relief either by using stroke and distance for one penalty stroke (Rule 19.2a) or back-on-the-line relief outside the bunker for two penalty strokes (Rule 19.3b).